denten-books/plain-text/1-chapter.md

 "scanning" and "erasing" a "finite number of symbols."
-Second, we would need what Turing calls "one-dimensional paper," divided into discrete squares "like a child's arithmetic book" [@turing_computable_1937, 249].[^ln1-infinite] Furthermore, we would need some sort of mechanism to advance tape through the machine, or, alternatively, to propel the scanning mechanism along the length of the tape.
+Second, we would need what Turing calls "one-dimensional paper," divided into discrete squares "like a child's arithmetic book" [@turing_computable_1937, 249].[^ln1-infinite] Furthermore, we would need some sort of a mechanism to advance tape through the machine, or, alternatively, to propel the scanning mechanism along the length of the tape.
 Having assembled these elements, our creation would look roughly like a cross between a telegraph, a film projector, and a typewriter.[^ln1-davey]

-Were we to patent the Turing machine at the time of its theoretical inception (1936-37) in the United States, the above elements would find prior art in mechanisms such as the "Numeral adding or subtracting attachment for type-writing machines" [@daugherty_numeral_1894], "Combined Type-writing and Computing Machine" [@degener_combined_1911], "Computing Attachment for Typewriters" [@wright_computing_1914], "Computing Mechanism" [@wright_computing_1915], and "Combined Type-writing and Adding Machine" [@ellis_combined_1914] among others.
+Were we to patent the Turing machine in the United States, at the time of its conception (1936-37), the above elements would find prior art in mechanisms such as the "Numeral adding or subtracting attachment for type-writing machines" [@daugherty_numeral_1894], "Combined Type-writing and Computing Machine" [@degener_combined_1911], "Computing Attachment for Typewriters" [@wright_computing_1914], "Computing Mechanism" [@wright_computing_1915], and "Combined Type-writing and Adding Machine" [@ellis_combined_1914] among others.
 All of these machines contain some combination of a reading and writing "head," storage tape, and movement mechanism.

 By the end of the nineteenth century a number of lesser contraptions anticipate the functional elements of Turing's machine.
 And by 1936, when Turing publishes